yulqen/contax/README.md

 uv run manage.py createsuperuser
 ```

-Then log in at using those credentials:
+Then log in using those credentials:

 ```
 http://localhost:8000/admin